juansero/book/README.md

-# IArtificial Intelligence with Python - Notebooks Repository
+# Artificial Intelligence with Python - Notebooks Repository

 This repository accompanies the book **"Artificial Intelligence with Python"** by Juan Sellés.
 It contains example notebooks extracted and adapted from the content of the book.
 The original images from the manuscript have not been modified..